programmdesign/qc-test/test.md

 QuantifiedCode is first code quality platform for Python that fixes issues, instead of just reporting them.
-It continuously monitors all your Commits and Pull Request for more than 200 quality issues, notifies you about problems and automatically offers refactorings that improve your code.
+It continuously monitors all your Commits and Pull Request for hundreds of quality issues, notifies you about problems and automatically offers refactorings that improve your code.

 ### Fix quality issues automatically